MithamoMorgan/Building-Generative-AI-Applications/Week3_and_4/README.md

 ## 4 Updated Farmer’s Plant & Animal Diagnosis Chatbot 👨‍🌾

-* Here I updated the chatbot such that it has conversation memory to maintain context.Here is the [code]()
+* Here I updated the chatbot such that it has conversation memory to maintain context.Here is the [code](https://github.com/MithamoMorgan/Building-Generative-AI-Applications/blob/main/Week3_and_4/chatbot.jac).
 * I also did the same for the walker API endpoint.
-Here is the [code]()
+Here is the [code](https://github.com/MithamoMorgan/Building-Generative-AI-Applications/blob/main/Week3_and_4/chatbot_server.jac).